bankfrick/webapi-docs/source/includes/_transactions.md

 }
 ```

 Get the list of payment orders based on the search parameters.
 The user also requires corresponding read privileges for the customer account.

-This methode only fetches outgoing transactions transmitted via the online banking or the api not the incoming booked transactions (for them you would either need to use [camt052](#camt-052) or [camt053](#camt-053) methods)

 If a combination of filter parameters are applied, only orders that match all of the conditions are returned.